bortolo/Three-tier-app-infrastructure/terraform_test_AWS/SecretManager/README.md

 # RDS usage - WIP

 Deploy a EC2 with a node.js app and a mySQL RDS instance.
+Store the db secret in AWS SecretsManager.

 ![appview](./images/architecture.png)